Home » General Knowledge » Russian Oil And Gas Banning Effect On Worldwide Prices

 The US ban on the import of petroleum products from Russia will hit, first of all, American citizens.
 It will take months, if not years, for Washington to replace oil with imports from Venezuela and Iran.
 In this scenario, in the coming months, the US domestic oil market will face serious difficulties.
 Americans expect a further increase in the already record-breaking price of gasoline, up to a new high of $5 per gallon, the expert warns.

-The administration is concerned about uncertainty in energy markets, and officials are discussing the possibility of increasing supply or distribution with oil-producing countries, including Saudi Arabia and Venezuela, which is a Russian partner and has been subject to US sanctions for years.
-Venezuelan President Nicolas Maduro said on Monday that Venezuela is capable of producing more than three million barrels of crude oil per day “if it is necessary for the stability of the world.”
+The administration is concerned about uncertainty in energy markets, and officials are discussing the possibility of increasing supply or distribution with oil-producing countries, including Saudi Arabia (Saudi Arabia Oil History) and Venezuela, which is a Russian partner and has been subject to US sanctions for years.
+On Monday, Venezuelan President Nicolas Maduro said that Venezuela can produce more than three million barrels of crude oil per day “if it is necessary for the stability of the world.”
 Maduro, as we see, is ready to normalize relations with Washington.
 Axios reported on the possibility of Biden’s visit to Saudi Arabia.
 The White House did not deny that Biden might make the trip there as the US seeks to persuade Riyadh to boost supplies.
 Let me remind you that after the murder of Jamal Khashoggi, a journalist,

 Venezuela can instantly give the United States sufficient volumes of oil to replace Russia – up to 1 million barrels per day.
 But Venezuela’s oil industry is in a sorry state right now.
 In this regard, only multimillion-dollar investments in local oil production will be able to increase supplies from Caracas for the Americans, ”explained Yushkov

-Some financial analysis believes that it will be extremely difficult for the Americans to persuade the main participants in the OPEC + deal – Saudi Arabia and the United Arab Emirates – to sharply increase the level of oil production.
+Some financial analysts believe that it will be extremely difficult for the Americans to persuade the prominent participants in the OPEC + deal – Saudi Arabia and the United Arab Emirates – to sharply increase the level of oil production.
 Otherwise, there will be an imbalance in supply and demand in the global commodity market, which will undermine the meaning of the existence of the oil cartel itself.

 European Allies And The Russian Oil Banning